 12.41 All newly manufactured Class A Ambulances, when purchased, must conform to the U.S. Department of Transportation-approved General Services Administration ambulance design and construction specification KKK-A-1822A, dated April 1, 1980, and any amendments thereto current as of the date of manufacture except those pertaining to paint colors and markings.
-Exemption from this requirement will be considered by the Department upon submission of a written request, pursuant to the provisions of section 15.0 herein.
+Exemption from this requirement will be considered by the Department upon submission of a written request, pursuant to the provisions of §15.0 of these Regulations.